 Christian is a pianist, multi-instrumentalist, and arranger.
 He is currently a student at Eastern University majoring in Music Education and is a resident of the Philadelphia area.
 Christian is a part of the world’s oldest tradition the Philadelphia Mummers, his string band is called the Avalon String Band.

 Piano, Ukulele, Clarinet, Brass

-Kathryn Hockenbury is one of our new teachers!
-A graduate of Lebanon Valley College, she received her B.A. in Music minoring in business.
+Kathryn Hockenbury is a graduate of Lebanon Valley College, where she received her B.A. in Music minoring in business.
 There she performed in the LVC Symphony Orchestra as well as the Clarinet Choir and the Symphonic Band.
-Last year she spent her time in the United Kingdom on a Fulbright scholarship to earn her Master's in Music and performed in the Bangor Music Society Orchestra as well as the Bangor Symphony Orchestra.
+In 2018-2019, she spent a year in the United Kingdom on a Fulbright scholarship to earn her Master's in Music.
+While there, she performed in the Bangor Music Society Orchestra as well as the Bangor Symphony Orchestra.
 Kathryn is a multi-talented musician with a passion for teaching music, and is excited to teach piano, ukulele, clarinet, and beginner brass!

 Claire taught voice lessons as part of her curriculum in college and is excited The Malvern School of Music has given her an opportunity to continue teaching!
 While studying music at The University of Tennessee, Claire spent many years performing as a Scholarship Singer at St.John’s Episcopal Cathedral in Knoxville, Tennessee.
 In the summer of 2016, Claire traveled to Urbania, Italy, where she participated in the festival ‘Si Parla, Si Canta!’, intensively studying the Italian language and opera.